AnyFetch/developers.anyfetch.com/users/users.md

 ]
 ```

+- `is_active` is a boolean flag indicating whether the user can log to Papiel or not.
+An inactive user is temporarily locked out of his account.
+- `is_staff` is a boolean flag indicating whether the user can update other users or not.

 ## Accessing single user

 There are 2 ways of accessing a single user.
 First, with the user id, or accessing the current authenticated user with a specific endpoint.